 Well, to me, anyway.
 You might think so, too.
 Certain subjects and activities have engaged my interest for decades, and, in some cases, since childhood.
 I have always been interested in the military, probably because my father served in the Army, during the Korean War.
 As a young boy at sleep away camp in New England, I learned to shoot a .22 rifle (earning my marksman’s patch).
 My interest in shooting deepened after my father retired; he and I would spend time together at the range.
 I have enjoyed studying science since my days as a curious kid, experimenting (at some personal risk) with one of those metal-cased chemistry sets that were still common in the 1960s.

 My purely adult interests include history and literature, geopolitics, economics, philosophy and culture, defense and security (national and personal), as well as technology and religion.

-Following are some short write-ups on terms, concepts, ideas, and practical notes, gleaned from my readings, that I find to be both thought provoking and useful.
+Following are some short write-ups on terms, concepts, ideas, research and practical notes, gleaned from my readings, that I find to be both thought provoking and useful.
 I add more content as the spirit and mood strike me.

 5 x 5